impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 So the output matches what we'd expect from reading the code, but I'm still confused on why the code is written this way in the first place.
 At this point we know enough to tell the user which command they *should have* run, because that's what was just printed.
 Why don't we just run that same command, and save the user the work of doing so themselves?

-I find [the PR which added this block of code](https://github.com/rbenv/rbenv/pull/914){:target="_blank" rel="noopener"} and read through it.
+I find [the PR which added this block of code](https://github.com/rbenv/rbenv/pull/914){:target="_blank" rel="noopener" } and read through it.
 Turns out the code used to look like this:

 ```
 if [ "$1" = --help ]; then